 And this brings me to George Schultz.
 I learned on Monday that he died on Sunday, February 7, 2021 at the age of 100.
 Schultz was best known as the Secretary of State for President Ronald Reagan.
 Schultz represents a time when the nation looked up to and respected its diplomats and those who represented America overseas, regardless of political affiliation, republican or democrat.
 He was a man of tremendous dignity and integrity.
 Among his greatest achievements was being instrumental in bringing down the iron curtail in Europe.

 I did not realize how much integrity he had until during the height of his diplomatic prestige he resigned his position.
 After his resignation he was called to testify before the congressional committee investigating the Iran-Contra affair.
-When asked why he resigned he said something that I had never heard before as the reason for someone’s resignation.
+When asked why he resigned he said something that I had never heard before as the reason for one’s resignation.
 He said, and I am paraphrasing, “I began to want the position more than anything else, and that’s when I realized I could no longer be effective and I had to give it up.”
-I’m not sure if you can understand what he is saying; but if you read it again perhaps what he is saying will begin to sink in.
+I’m not sure if you can understand what he was saying; but if you read it again perhaps what he said will begin to sink in.

 What depth of thought and personal integrity.
 It is rare when a person can have such discipline, restraint and self-awareness; especially when it comes to issues of personal ambition, self-promotion, prestige and power; and to know when a position can become too corrupting and self-destructive.
 His words and actions have remained etched in my memory and have stayed with me decades later.
 They have served as an important lesson to me about leadership and service.